faktotum85/fcc-voting-app/readme.md

 todos:
-- create page template for individual polls

-- redirect to that page when a new poll is created
-- link to individual polls on list of polls

 - expand model to allow for votes
+- build out page template for individual polls

 - add user model and authentication